-Food insecurity is the household-level economic and social condition of limited or uncertain access to adequate food.32 Factors and trends related to food and systems that were identified in the FOCA include lack of healthy food access; unhealthy food environments driven by federal food policies and food marketing; and increasing community gardens/urban agriculture.
+Food insecurity is the household-level economic and social condition of limited or uncertain access to adequate food.
+Factors and trends related to food and systems that were identified in the FOCA include lack of healthy food access, unhealthy food environments driven by federal food policies and food marketing, and increasing community gardens/urban agriculture.
 Threats to health related to the forces of change include increasing obesity and chronic disease and lowered school performance.
 Numerous opportunities were identified to address food systems in Chicago and suburban Cook County, including SNAP double bucks programs, incentivizing grocery store and community gardens, using hospital campuses/land as places for gardens, increasing the number of farmers markets and grocery stores, and the workforce development prospects for urban agriculture.

 Approximately 15% of the population in Chicago and suburban Cook County have experienced food insecurity in the report year (2013).
-According to the USDA in 2014, all households with children, single-parent households, non-Hispanic black households, Hispanic/Latino households, and low-income households below 185% of the poverty threshold had higher food insecurity rates compared to other populations in the U.S.32
+According to the USDA in 2014, all households with children, single-parent households, non-Hispanic black households, Hispanic/Latino households, and low-income households below 185% of the poverty threshold had higher food insecurity rates compared to other populations in the U.S.

-50% of enrolled school children in the North region are eligible for free or reduced price lunches Focus group participants reported that there is high food insecurity among children in some of the communities on the North side of Chicago and that it has profound effects on child health and development.
-Approximately 29% of survey respondents from the North region indicated that they or their families have had to worry about whether or not their food would run out before they had the money to buy more.
-Half of enrolled school children in the North region of Chicago and Suburban Cook County are eligible for free or reduce price lunch.
-In addition, 9% of all households in the North region are receiving SNAP benefits.
+Over 75% of enrolled school children in the South region are eligible for free or reduced price lunches Residents in the South region highlighted inequities in access to healthy foods.
+Focus group participants reported that many communities in the South region do not have access to markets with fresh produce.
+Seniors were described as having more difficulty accessing healthy food due to high costs and lack of senior transportation services.
+Approximately 55% of survey respondents from the South region indicated that they or their families have had to worry about whether or not their food would run out before they had the money to buy more.
+Over 75% of enrolled schoolchildren in the South region of Chicago and Suburban Cook County are eligible for free or reduced price lunch.
+In addition, 21% of all households in the South region are receiving SNAP benefits, the highest percentage of all the regions.